top of page

 Just as with ADHD, research on the relationship between rejection-sensitive dysphoria and other forms of neurodivergence is limited.

-However, there is some recognition that RSD may be prevalent among individuals with various neurodivergent conditions, including autism, learning disabilities, depression, anxiety, and complex PTSD (CPTSD).
+However, there is some recognition that RSD may be prevalent among various neurodivergent individuals, including autism, learning disabilities, depression, bipolar disorder, and complex PTSD (CPTSD).

 Further investigation is needed to uncover the reasons behind this association.